 Communities come together to imagine a resilient rural region

-sprig by Posted in Grants, Vibrant Rural
+by Blandin Foundation Posted in Grants, Vibrant Rural

 “Without leaps of imagination or dreaming, we lose the excitement of possibilities.
 Dreaming, after all, is a form of planning.” – Gloria Steinem